 Correspondence: Eli Wildey, CSU-Pueblo, 2200 Bonforte Blvd, Pueblo, CO 81001, USA.
 Email: eli.wildey@gmail.com

 ABSTRACT Outdoor recreation extends human influence on landscapes beyond built environments but is often thought to be compatible with wildlife conservation.
 Human capability as a highly efficient predator creates a strong selective force on wildlife, analogous to natural predation risk, regardless of trophic level.
-Behavioral responses have been observed across taxa but linking these changes in behavior to changes at the population-level represents an important step in understanding and mitigating the impact of our everyday presence on ecosystems.
-Here we present results of the habitat selection exhibited by ten mule deer (Odocoileus hemionus) in response to habitat and human factors and the possible influences on density.
+Behavioral responses have been observed across taxa but.
+Here we present results of the habitat selection exhibited by ten mule deer (Odocoileus hemionus) in response to habitat and human factors.
 Mule deer abundance is generally declining throughout their range and disturbance on winter range presents a possible limiting factor.
 Winter range is geographically constrained, has increased movement costs associated with snow, and reduced forage quality.
 Pinyon-juniper forest on winter range has been managed to provide better habitat for ungulates.
-Disturbance associated with human activity could further limit deer winter habitat.
-Mule deer on our study area show differential habitat use and movement characteristics with time of day, and intensity of human disturbance.
+Disturbance associated with human activity could further limit deer winter habitat. .
 Habitat selection for mule deer was modelled using integrated step selection analysis (iSSA).
-Mule deer increasingly selected for forest land cover as human presence increased.
-Deer showed different movement responses with increasing human presence depending on the time of day.
-Changes to habitat selection, and movement patterns have important implications for habitat management of winter range and potential costs to deer populations.
-Pairing our movement data with camera data, we found evidence for a low density of mule deer on our winter range compared to winter ranges across Colorado possibly caused by human recreation.
-Low densities of mule deer has implications for the role density-dependent effects play in modifying the impact of recreation.
-Our study provides critical information on the role human recreation plays in modifying the effectiveness of habitat management on deer winter ranges and possible scenarios this may scale up to impact mule deer populations.
+Mule deer showed differential habitat use and movement characteristics with time of day, and intensity of human disturbanceMule deer increasingly selected for forest land cover as human presence increased.
+Deer showed different functional movement responses with increasing human presence depending on the time of day.
+Changes to habitat selection, and movement patterns have important implications for habitat management of winter range and potential costs to deer populations..
+Our study provides critical information on the role human recreation plays in modifying the effectiveness of habitat management on deer winter ranges.

-KEYWORDS Colorado, density dependence, habitat selection, human recreation, integrated step selection functions, mule deer, Odocoileus hemionus, time to event modeling
+KEYWORDS Colorado, habitat selection, human recreation, integrated step selection functions, mule deer, Odocoileus hemionus,

 Humans play many roles in ecosystems locally and globally.
-Our unique coverage of all the world's landmasses and ecosystems, accompanied by large scale development, land use manipulation, harvesting, and modification of biogeochemical cycles has made us the dominant species on this planet, inspiring new ecological terms to describe our impact (Alberti et al. 2008, Moll et al. 2021).
-While the consequences of our world-altering abilities has demanded much focus, our shared evolutionary history with the world's wildlife species has provoked new study of an enduring effect we still have on the wildlife around us; the fear of our presence.
+Our unique coverage and modification of all the world's landmasses and ecosystems, through large scale development, land use manipulation, harvesting, and modification of biogeochemical cycles has made us the dominant species on this planet, inspiring new ecological terms to describe our impact (Alberti et al. 2008, Moll et al. 2021).
+While the consequences of our world-altering abilities has demanded much focus, our shared evolutionary history with our fellow wildlife species has provoked new study of an enduring effect we still have on the wildlife around us; the fear of our presence.

 Our role as a highly efficient predator, killing adult prey at significantly higher rates than natural predators regardless of trophic level, creates a strong selective force on wildlife (Darimont et al. 2015, Suraci et al. 2019).
 This selective force causes wildlife to react to human disturbance similar to, and possibly stronger than natural predation risk (Ciuti et al. 2012, Dorresteijn et al. 2015), causing anti-predator behaviors no matter the actual lethality of the specific human activity (Frid and Dill 2002, Smith et al. 2021).
 Recreation is one such human activity where there is a mismatch between animal response and actual lethality that elicits a multitude of negative effects at all levels of an ecosystem, from individuals to communities (Larson et al. 2016).